GPurgatorio/Master-Computer-Science-ICT/README.md

 some servers + backup unit
 some others servers + some other backup unit

+**Data Deduplication**
+The process of detecting and identifying the unique data segments within a given set of data to eliminate redundancy.
 Take the hash of two identical files, store only one of the two files and both the hashes.

 The **replica** it's a whole complete copy.
 The syncronous replica needs an acknowledgement before proceeding.
 DBs like Oracle, Sequel Servers want syncronous replica.
+- Local replication
+  - Snapshot and mirroring
+- Remote replication
+  - Synchronous and asynchronous
 With the **backup** you can choose the chunk of files to "backup".